Vandreic/keepandroidopen.github.io/index.md

 contact_email: "Email"
 site_problems_header: "Problems"
 site_report_issues: "Report Site Issues"
-site_disclaimer: "<strong>Disclaimer:</strong> This website is a community-driven noncommercial undertaking.
+site_disclaimer: "**Disclaimer:** This website is a community-driven noncommercial undertaking.
 It is operated solely for informational and educational purposes."
-site_privacy: "<strong>Privacy:</strong> This site uses no cookies and performs no user tracking or logging."
+site_privacy: "**Privacy:** This site uses no cookies and performs no user tracking or logging."
-site_copyright: "<strong>Copyright:</strong> None.
+site_copyright: "**Copyright:** None.
 This work is marked"
 ---

 In August 2025, Google [announced](https://developer.android.com/developer-verification) that starting next year,